The Store of the Future: combines the best parts of physical and online shopping experience

 True shopping extends from brick-and-mortar locations to mobile-browsing, ecommerce marketplaces, onsite storefronts, social media, retargeting, and everything in between.
 Technology is changing how we shop, and breaking down the walls between the virtual and the real world driving to omnichannel retail.

 Brick-and-mortar retail isn’t dead, it’s just evolving.
 The store of the future will be defined by the reinvention of the consumer experience, taking the magic of the physical store experience and bringing it together with the advantages of the online and digital experience, underpinned by the use of data.
-The store of the future will use artificial intelligence to anticipate visitors’ every wish and help customers to shop smartly.
+The store of the future will use artificial intelligence to anticipate visitors’ every wish to help customers shop smartly.

 Software transform retail

 Customer experience is the key when winning the hearts and loyalty of consumers.
-Nike by Melrose, Alibaba Store in Hong kong and Zara Westfield Stratford flagship are prime examples of brands, which are really taking this lesson to heart, creating a local, digitized, customized, humanized and socialized experience for their customers.
+Nike by Melrose, Alibaba Store in Hong kong and Zara Westfield Stratford flagship are prime examples of brands which are really taking this lesson to heart, creating a local, digitized, customized, humanized and socialized experience for their customers.

 Retail is not dead, but boring retail is dead